 With a team approaching 200 professionals, Faegre Drinker’s intellectual property group helps clients identify, protect and leverage the value of assets on a global scale.
 Guided by in-depth knowledge of the U.S. Patent and Trademark Office and its counterparts, the firm navigates the prosecution of patents, trademarks and copyrights across of a wide range of industries and scientific disciplines.

 Faegre Drinker launched global operations, effective Feb.
 1 of this year, the result of the combination of Faegre Baker Daniels, an international law firm with deep roots in the Midwest, and Drinker Biddle & Reath, a full-service national law firm with storied mid-Atlantic origins.
-The merger brought together more than 1,300 attorneys, consultants and professionals in 22 locations across the United States, in the United Kingdom and China.
+The merger brought together more than 1,300 attorneys, consultants and professionals in 21 locations across the United States and in London and Shanghai.